 Parliament has decided to allow companies to enter into DRD’s with the Government.
 The company will then be able to obtain payment under the DRD if tax legislation is changed to reduce the amount of relief available in respect of decommissioning expenditure.
 The company may also claim under the DRD if they are required to incur expenditure as a result of another company defaulting in respect of its decommissioning liability under certain circumstances.

 The relevant legislation is in

 FA2013\S80 to S93

 FA2013\SCH31

 FA2013\SCH32.

 The legislation is summarised in the following pages.

+Previous page

 Next page